 If the purifier is exposed to toxic gases or gases containing toxic elements, the purification material may contain these toxic materials or reaction products thereof.
 It may exhibit the characteristic of toxicity as defined in the hazardous waste regulations 40 CFR 261 Subpart C or D. Refer to applicable SDS for the specific toxic gas in use to determine appropriate containment and disposal requirements.

-As a service to customers in the USA, Pall Corporation has established a source for disposal information and handling of Gaskleen® Purifiers.
-Contact Waste Technology Service, Inc. (attn: James J. Weber) at 716-282-4100 or 716-692-2111 for assistance.
+As a service to customers based in the USA, Pall Corporation has established a source for disposal information and handling of Gaskleen[®] Purifiers.
+Contact Waste Technology Service, Inc. (716)754-5400 for assistance.